Open sets of partially hyperbolic skew products having a unique SRB measure: Preliminaries

 Observe that $f_g\in \mathcal{E}$.
 Let $\mathcal{E}^{sp}_g$ be the set of partially hyperbolic skew products over $g$ which take value on $\mathcal{V}_g$.
 That is, $f_g\in \mathcal{E}^{sp}_g$ if and only if $f_g(x,y) = (f(x,y), g(y))$, where $f(.,y) \in \mathcal{V}_g$ for every $y\in \T^2$.
 Observe that $\mathcal{E}^{sp}_g$ can be identified with $\mathcal{G}_g:= \{f:\T^2 \to \mathcal{V}_g, \textrm{ s.t. $f$ is continuous}\}$, since $g$ is fixed.
 We say that $f,\tilde{f}\in \mathcal{G}_g$ are $C^2$-close if for each $y\in \T^2$, the diffeomorphisms $f(.,y)$ and $\tilde{f}(.,y)$ are $C^2$-close.
 Of course, $\mathcal{E}_g^{sp} \subset \mathcal{E}$.
 We state the following theorem of Horita-Sambarino in our scenario, but we remark that their theorem is more general than the statement we give. \begin{theorem}[\cite{ch5horitasambarino2017}, Theorem 2] Let $g:\T^2 \to \T^2$ be a $C^2$-Anosov diffeomorphism, then the set $\mathcal{R}_0$ of diffemorphisms in $\mathcal{E}^{sp}_g$ whose accessibility classes are all non trivial is $C^1$-open and $C^2$-dense. \end{theorem}

-Another important result from \cite{ch5horitasambarino2017} is the following: \begin{proposition}[\cite{ch5horitasambarino2017}, Corollary $4.3$] If $f\in \mathcal{E}$ has all its accessibility classes non trivial, then there exists a $C^1$-open set $\mathcal{V}(f)$ in $\mathcal{E}$ of partially hyperbolic diffeomorphisms whose accessibility classes are all non trivial. \end{proposition}
+Another important result from \cite{ch5horitasambarino2017} is the following: \begin{proposition}[\cite{ch5horitasambarino2017}, Corollary $4.3$] If $f\in \mathcal{E}$ has all its accessibility classes non trivial, then there exists a $C^1$-open neighborhood of $f$, $\mathcal{V}(f)$, in $\mathcal{E}$ of partially hyperbolic diffeomorphisms whose accessibility classes are all non trivial. \end{proposition}

 Recall that $\mathrm{Sk}^2(\T^2\times \T^2)$ is the set of $C^2$-diffeomorphisms $h$ that are skew products, that is, $h(x,y) = (h_1(x,y), h_2(y))$ where $x,y\in \T^2$ and $h(.,y)$ is a $C^2$-diffeomorphism of $\T^2$ that changes continuously with the choice of $y$.